 Those delays were caused by complex negotiations that involved such factors as ad revenue sharing, and how those services were accessed by consumers—meaning, whether Roku users tapped into, say, HBO Max directly, or through disaggregation via Roku Channels.

-Charter Chairman and CEO Tom Rutledge said that the cable operator is considering the deployment of its own streaming device to its broadband-only customers.
+Charter Chairman and CEO Tom Rutledge said during the company's Q4 earnings call that the operator is considering the deployment of its own streaming device to its broadband-only customers.
 Notably, Charter had talks last year with Comcast about licensing its Xfinity Flex platform.

 Certainly, for Comcast, there are advantages for having consumers access services like Peacock through Xfinity Flex, where data collection and advanced advertising can be far more controlled vs. a third-party platform like Roku.